infostellarinc/stellarstation-api/examples/python/printing-client/README.md

 ## Before you begin
 ### Prerequisites
-When you start with gRPC in Python, you need pip, gRPC and gRPC tools.
+When you start with gRPC in Python, you need pip and gRPC.
 Ensure you have correctly installed those modules by following instructions in official [gRPC site](https://grpc.io/docs/quickstart/python.html#install-grpc-tools).

 ### Install Google authentication library for Python